richard-hart/office365-deployment/README.md

 # office365-deployment
-a collection of tools and scripts for use during Office 365 deployments
+A collection of tools and scripts for use during Office 365 deployments and Exchange migrations